-In addition, we have chosen to model the service of Sale to include the buyer and seller roles as properties.
+We have chosen to model the service of Sale to include the buyer and seller roles as properties.
 In doing so, we allow the buyer (resp. the seller) to specify who they are and who they would like to do business with.